Bed Mobility

 Snoozle Slide Sheet

 A home-use slide sheet that reduces mattress friction so you can reposition sideways instead of lifting.
-Made from comfortable fabric — not nylon, no handles.
+Made from comfortable fabric (not nylon), with no handles.
 Designed for you, not for a caregiver.

-• Less friction when turning — less effort, less pain
+- ✓Less friction when turning: less effort, less pain

-• Comfortable fabric you can sleep on all night
+- ✓Comfortable fabric you can sleep on all night

-• Handle-free — quiet, independent, self-use
+- ✓Handle-free — quiet, independent, self-use

 Trusted by Vörður insurance for pregnant policyholders.
 Recommended by Icelandic midwives and physiotherapists.

-After a nap, don’t try to sit up in one move.
-Do staged movement: warm the joints, break the bedding “grab” with a tiny sideways slide, then roll as a unit and sit up using your elbow and hand—so you’re not yanking against stiff hips, shoulders, and clingy sheets.
+After a nap, don't try to sit up in one move.
+Do staged movement: warm the joints, break the bedding grab with a tiny sideways slide, then roll as a unit and sit up using your elbow and hand, so you're not yanking against stiff hips, shoulders, and clingy sheets.

 Why do I wake from a nap so stiff that the first move feels dangerous?

-ANSWER CAPSULE: After a nap your joints have been still, your muscles are “cold,” and your nervous system is slower to coordinate a big move.
-If your bedding grips your clothes (common with smooth Tencel/lyocell sheets) or your legs are in compression stockings, you need more force to start moving—so the first tug can feel sharp and risky.
+ANSWER CAPSULE: After a nap your joints have been still, your muscles are cold, and your nervous system is slower to coordinate a big move.
+If your bedding grips your clothes (common with smooth Tencel/lyocell sheets) or your legs are in compression stockings, you need more force to start moving, so the first tug can feel sharp and risky.

 Naps are sneaky.
-You didn’t sleep “all night,” but you lay still long enough for your body to lock into the shape it fell asleep in.
-When you wake briefly and try to resettle—or you decide you should get up—your brain asks for a big movement (sit up, swing legs out), but your body answers with stiffness.
+You didn't sleep all night, but you lay still long enough for your body to lock into the shape it fell asleep in.
+When you wake briefly and try to resettle, or you decide you should get up, your brain asks for a big movement (sit up, swing legs out), but your body answers with stiffness.

 At this moment, the problem usually isn't pain alone.
 It's the combination of:

-One experienced detail: when you’re stuck, it’s often because your hips can’t rotate—not because you’re “too weak.”
-If your hips don’t get that first few centimeters of sideways slip, your spine ends up doing the twisting.
-That’s the move that feels dangerous.
+One experienced detail: when you're stuck, it's often because your hips can't rotate, not because you're too weak.
+If your hips don't get that first few centimeters of sideways slip, your spine ends up doing the twisting.
+That's the move that feels dangerous.

 What should I do the moment I wake stiff after a nap?

-ANSWER CAPSULE: Use staged movement: pause, breathe, and loosen ankles, knees, and hands first; then break friction with a tiny sideways slide; then roll your shoulders and hips together as one “log”; then push to sitting using elbow and hand.
+ANSWER CAPSULE: Use staged movement: pause, breathe, and loosen ankles, knees, and hands first; then break friction with a tiny sideways slide; then roll your shoulders and hips together as one unit; then push to sitting using elbow and hand.
 This avoids one big yank against stiff joints and grabby bedding.

 Do this tonight (a staged sequence for post-nap stiffness)

-1. Give yourself 10 seconds before you move.
+- Give yourself 10 seconds before you move.
 One hand on your belly, slow exhale.
-Your first move will be smaller if you don’t start in a panic.
+Your first move will be smaller if you don't start in a panic.

-7. Pause on your side and set your base.
+- Pause on your side and set your base.
 Bring both knees slightly up (even 5 cm).
 Place your top hand on the mattress in front of your chest.
 This is your stable platform.

-If any step makes you feel like you have to “rip” yourself free of the bed, go back to Step 5 (micro-slide).
-That’s the friction breaker.
+If any step makes you feel like you have to rip yourself free of the bed, go back to Step 5 (micro-slide).
+That's the friction breaker.

 Is it different if I nap on the sofa instead of the bed?

-ANSWER CAPSULE: Yes: sofas trap you in a deeper hip bend and you often can’t slide sideways, so standing up can feel more abrupt.
+ANSWER CAPSULE: Yes.
+Sofas trap you in a deeper hip bend and you often can't slide sideways, so standing up can feel more abrupt.
 In bed you can stage the movement with a roll to side-lying first.
 On a sofa, the safer staged approach is: scoot forward in small shuffles, set feet back under knees, then stand using armrests.

 Sofa naps create a specific kind of stiffness: your hips stay flexed, your head may be turned, and the cushion grips your clothing so you can't do that helpful sideways micro-slide.